 - How to Manage a Great SEO Team

-- Damian Green compelled to resign in computer porn row
+- Damian Green was compelled to resign in a computer porn row.

-- How Is Apples IOS 6 Passbook App Going to Alternate the Digital Wallet International?
+- How Are the Apples IOS 6 Passbook App Going to Alternate the Digital Wallet International?

 - Global Warming Debate: How Can Computer Models’ Predictions Be Wrong?

-Viruses also got really good at doing something else: disabling anti-virus software.
+Viruses also got good at doing something else: turning off antivirus software.
 Not only could this particular virus do its dirty deeds after this event, but other malware could also infect the computer without fear of being caught.
-As a matter of fact, on many routine service calls, I would observe that the little anti-virus software icon near the clock disappeared, and the computer user never even noticed the difference (at least until I pointed it out!).
+On many routine service calls, I would observe that the little antivirus software icon near the clock disappeared, and the computer user never even noticed the difference (at least until I pointed it out!).